Marshall Gilkes: Career

 Gilkes played in the Maria Schneider Orchestra and David Berger's Sultans of Swing.
-He is a member of the Edmar Castañeda Trio, and the Slide Monsters trombone quartet.
-He has performed with the Vanguard Jazz Orchestra, Duke Ellington Orchestra, Stanley Turrentine, and Benny Golson.
-In the Latin music community, he has performed with Machito, Giovanni Hidalgo, Chico O'Farrill, Tito Nieves, Big 3 Palladium Orchestra, Raulin Rosendo, Ray Sepúlveda, Eddie Santiago, José Alberto "El Canario", and Iroko La Banda.
-He played in the 2000–2001 National and Japanese tours of the Broadway show Swing!.
+He is a member of the Edmar Castañeda Trio as well as the Slide Monsters trombone quartet, consisting of Gilkes, Eijiro Nakagawa, Joseph Alessi, and Brandt Attema.
+He has performed with the Vanguard Jazz Orchestra, the Duke Ellington Orchestra, Stanley Turrentine, and Benny Golson.
+In the Latin music community, he has performed with Machito, Giovanni Hidalgo, Chico O'Farrill, Tito Nieves, the Big 3 Palladium Orchestra, Raulín Rosendo, Ray Sepúlveda, Eddie Santiago, José Alberto "El Canario", and Iroko La Banda.
+He played in the 2000–2001 U.S. and Japanese tours of the Broadway musical Swing!.